Robert Anae

 Robert Anae (born December 21, 1958) is an American college football coach and former player.
-Most recently, he was the offensive coordinator (OC) for North Carolina State, a position he held from December 2022 until being released in December 2024.
-Prior to NC State, he was the OC at the University of Virginia and Brigham Young University (BYU), his alma mater, each under head coach Bronco Mendenhall, and as the OC at Syracuse University under head coach Dino Babers.
+He is the offensive coordinator (OC) for Utah State.
+Prior to Utah State, he was the OC at the North Carolina State University, University of Virginia and Brigham Young University (BYU), his alma mater, each under head coach Bronco Mendenhall, and as the OC at Syracuse University under head coach Dino Babers.

 Career

 Early life and playing career

 Anae is of Samoan descent and grew up in Laie, Hawaii before graduating from Kahuku High School.
 He served as a missionary for the Church of Jesus Christ of Latter-day Saints in Tulsa, Oklahoma from 1978 to 1980.
 He attended BYU and played football for the Cougars, switching from center to offensive guard.
 He was part of BYU's 1984 National Championship team, and also played in the Holiday Bowl each year from 1981 to 1984, as part of four Western Athletic Conference (WAC) championship squads.
 Anae was second-team All-WAC as a senior and played in the Hula Bowl before being drafted in the third round of the 1985 USFL draft by the New Jersey Generals.